Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 In the next work of cave art, I saw the painted crowd rising up and tearing the crowned white painted king and those who stood around him to pieces.
 One of their number cut up the cruel whip that had so injured them and threw it away, back to the shadows from which it had emerged.
 In the wake of their revolution, the sea of humanity was shown dancing, feasting, and singing in victory.

 As they walked, lived, and loved beneath the skies in freedom, they spoke softly among themselves, excusing their violence against the white painted king and court because of their new existence in peace.
 “Whyever did we desire a king?” the painted crowd whispered to themselves.
 “We yet live in prosperity and abundance so what real gifts did he bring to our kingdom?
 This is far better to live without the lord’s whip and demands upon us.
 No matter that we spilled his blood for as he did to us, so we did to him.
 Our children’s blood was on his hands long before his blood was on ours.
 He deserved all that befell him, especially for saying he was a god to be placed above us all when he was only a man.
-He deceived us and he was a liar.
+He deceived us and he was a liar, the biggest liar in all of creation.
 He deserved his untimely end and we would do worse unto him if he stood before us again, knowing now what we didn’t know then.”

-However, in the back of this artwork, within a hidden cave far away from the kingdom’s celebration of life without a whip, a dark figure with a crown of metal and jewels sat on a throne of shadows.
-She appeared heavily pregnant and had a few attendant shadows waiting upon her, the sad remnants of the once worshipped court of the white painted king.
-“My king, my king, your court and I suffer without your presence in our lives,” the shadow queen cried.
+“My god, my king, your court and I suffer without your presence in our lives,” the white painted queen cried from the shadows.
 “How could they kill the god who walked among them?
 Who shall be the judge of what is best and encourage others to their greatest efforts for our kingdom?
-My god would never allow this to happen and neither shall I. I shall have the son of the white painted king and give back to the painted crowd the ruler they anointed as first among them, a god among mortals in my heart and reality, restoring the true will of the one who put the stars in motion in their lives.
-I shall be the mother of the next god and king.
-How blessed am I among all women who walk the surface of the earth today.
-Maybe I am a goddess too, for how could a mortal give birth to a son of god.
-Why would I have been chosen as a god’s queen if I was not his equal?
-I deserve the best from all the earth if this is so.
-Shadows, give me your best.”
+My god would never allow this to happen and neither shall I. I shall have the son of the white painted king and give back to the painted crowd the ruler they anointed as first among them, a god among mortals in my heart and reality, restoring the true will of the one who put the stars in motion in their lives.”

 The son knelt before the goddess who was his mother.
 “I will endeavor to be worthy of your gift of life unto me,” he said.
 “I swear all in creation will learn to honor and fear the Son of Abaddon.
 I will do this because of what was done to my father, your god and king, and also because I love you.”